jamesjonesphoenix/X3-Colour-By-Race/README.md

     = [THIS]-> call script 'plugin.jj.colour.by.race.set.debug' :

 Info will be logged to `log09964.txt`.
 By default this file is saved to `C:\Users\Username\Documents\Egosoft\X3FL` or similar.
 Your installation may differ.
+Note that the plugin will generate a large amount of data.
+The debug file can reach 25MB in size after just a few hours gameplay.

 You can disable debugging by running the same script with the "disable" flag set to true: